lambduli/resin/README.md

 > Q: Why does this exist?

-> A: For me to learn about things, to implement those things (to make sure I learned them right), and to write about them (to make sure that I really got it right), and also to share the experience, knowledge and fun.
+> A: For me, to learn about things, to implement those things (to make sure I learned them right), and to write about them (to make sure that I really got it right), and also to share the experience, knowledge and fun of it.

 ## Resources